My Vet Says My Cat Or Dog Needs A Special Kidney Diet – What Are My Options?

 Is The Omega-3 Fatty Acid Content Of My Pet’s Diet Important?
 PUFAs

+EPA and DHA are not part of the normal diet of land-dwelling carnivores like dogs and cats.
+They get most of their n-3 (omega-3) and n-6 (omega-6) PUFAs in the form of linoleic and alpha-linolenic acid from animal fat – a small amount more from the meat.
 But that does not mean that EPA and DHA might not be helpful to your pet at certain points in its life.
-Based on the positive human studies, and the fact that the lower-protein diets used in the Minnesota veterinary school studies were also richer in EPA and DHA omega-3 fatty acids, many veterinary nutritionists suggest that adding larger amounts of these Omega-3 PUFAs than are normally found in supermarket brand pet foods might help slow the progress of CKD. (rptref1, ref2) I tend to agree.
+Based on the positive human studies, and the fact that the lower-protein diets used in the Minnesota veterinary school studies were also richer in EPA and DHA omega-3 fatty acids, many veterinary nutritionists suggest that adding larger amounts of these Omega-3 PUFAs than are normally found in supermarket brand pet foods might help slow the progress of CKD. ( read here) I tend to agree.
 Besides, there is little or no downside to giving them to your pet in moderation.
 Any substance that is active within the body has an effective dose and an excessive dose.
 If you supplement your pet’s diet with omega-3 fatty acids, give it to them in moderation.
 Also, you can never be certain of the quality or rancidity of fish oils.
 When I buy supplements for my pets, I buy those that are intended for human consumption, purchased from vendors that turn their stock over rapidly.

 Is The Fiber Content Of My Pet’s Diet Important?

 Added dietary fiber might also be helpful for pets with CKD.